bitcap-co/bitcap-ipr/README.md

 > By default, the listeners will only run for 15 minutes and automatically stop.
 To change, go to Options -> "Disable Inactive Timer".
 > The listeners will automatically restart on change to apply.

-### Some useful tips
-1. After using the IP Reporter for a while, there will be a lot of confirmations left open.
-You can quickly close all the confirmations by Quit -> "Kill All Confirmations".
-2. You can disable the warning dialog when starting the listeners by Options -> "Disable Warning Dialog".
-3. When Options -> "Always Open in Browser" is checked, the confirmation ip address will be automatically opened in the browser and no confirmation window will be shown.
-4. When ID Table -> "Enable ID Table" is checked, you can disable IP confirmations windows by ID Table -> Table Options -> "Disable IP Confirmations".
-5. If for some reason, nothing is showing when reporting or an error occurrs, You can check out the log.
-Help -> "Open Log" to see further.

 ## API Setup for IDing/Locating
-The ID Table uses the respected API Client for the detected miner to retreive/locate.
+The ID Table uses the respected API Client for the detected miner to retreive identifing data or locating.

-By default, it will try the default password.
-If you have set an different password for Antminer/Whatsminer, you can set them in the API tab in Settings.

-For pbfarmer firmware support, supply an read/write api key in the API tab in Settings.
+You can supply alternative API authentication for Antminers/Whatsminers/pbfarmer in the API settings tab in the configuration view.
+The IP reporter will try these passwords first, then the default authentication.
+If these settings are left blank, only the default authentication is used.

+>[!NOTE]
+> See [Configuration](./CONFIGURATION.md) to learn more about configuring the IP reporter.